Will Walking on a Torn Meniscus Make It Worse?

 - Choose the right knee braces to help you recover from a torn meniscus:

-Compression knee brace is a different type of knee brace which can add pressure to the affected area for the purpose of encouraging better circulation.
+Compression knee brace is a different type of knee brace which can add pressure to the affected area to encourage better circulation.
 Sufficient blood supply is crucial to speed recovery because it provides nutrition to the meniscus from the synovial fluid in your joint capsule.
-Although limited blood supply is found in meniscus, recent research indicates around 20% outer portion of the meniscus has its own blood supply.
-Wearing a compression knee brace can help patients to reduce stiffness and soreness as well as speed recover due to the increase blood circulation.
+Although limited blood supply is found in the meniscus, recent research indicates around 20% outer portion of the meniscus has its own blood supply.
+Wearing a compression knee brace can help patients to reduce stiffness and soreness as well as speed up recovery due to the increase in blood circulation.

-It’s recommended to worm up before walking or doing any rehab exercises for torn meniscus after surgery.
-Just like warming up your car in winter, the cylinders in car engine should be lubricated by engine oil before you start driving your car to avoid shorter life on engine components.
-Same as your knee joints, start exercising without warm up is dangerous for your knees because your joints may feel stiff or sore after sitting down for a long time.
-You should to warm up exercise to get your joint fluid moving to avoid potential injuries.
+It’s recommended to warm up before walking or doing any rehab exercises for torn meniscus after surgery.
+Like warming up your car in winter, the cylinders in the car engine should be lubricated by engine oil before you start driving your car to avoid shorter life on engine components.
+Same as your knee joints, start exercising without warm-up is dangerous for your knees because your joints may feel stiff or sore after sitting down for a long time.
+You should always do warm-up exercise to get your joint fluid moving to avoid potential injuries.